 Occasionally, the University is confronted by the need to close because of inclement weather or other reasons beyond the University's control.
-Such closings are normally announced through the major radio stations in New York City and Westchester County and often appear on their website.
+Such closings are normally announced through the major radio stations in New York City and Westchester County and often appear on their websites.
 In addition, students can also check the Pace University home page, and/or call the Pace Events Phone (PEP) at (212) 346-1953 (NYC) for school closing information.
-Closings are also posted on the University's website at http://www.pace.edu and are sent via text message and e-mail for those who sign up for Emergency Notifications at http://alert.pace.edu.
+Closings are also posted on the University's website and are sent via text message and email for those who sign up for Emergency Notifications.

 Although classes are planned to commence and conclude on the dates indicated in the academic calendar, unforeseen circumstances may necessitate adjustment to class schedules and extension of time for completion of class assignments.
 Examples of such circumstances may include faculty illness, malfunction of university equipment (including computers), unavailability of university facilities occasioned by damage to the premises, repairs or other causes, and school closings because of inclement weather.
 The University shall not be responsible for the refund of any tuition or fees in the event of any such occurrence or for failure of a class to conclude on the date originally scheduled.
-Nor shall the

-University be liable for any consequential damages due to such a change in schedule.
+Nor shall the University be liable for any consequential damages as a result of such a change in schedule.
 The PA program reserves the right to use remote options for lectures and testing when necessary.